aharkavy/widgets/README.md

 ## Package format

 There currently isn't a packaging format or manifest file required for Inkling widgets.
+Though the proposal at https://github.com/IDPF/widgets/wiki/Submission-Request-to-IDPF:-EPUB-Widgets-1.0 seems reasonable.

-All that's required is a single HTML file to point the &lt;object&gt; tag to.
+All that is currently required is a single HTML file to point the &lt;object&gt; tag to.
+The reading system should leave all files in the widget directory untouched so relative paths work.

 ## Javascript APIs